OpenEarable/earXplore/README.md

 Currently there are no known issues.
 If you happen to encounter an issue with the website or need some insight on the code there are two ways to let us know:

 1. This implementation of the website is currently hosted at earxplore.dmz.teco.edu <!-- Link not working, change to correct link -->.
 In the navigation bar you will find a button for reporting a mistake (or submitting an additional study).
 When clicked you are able to submit a form where you can specify your issue.
-2. You can contact us directly by going to the [Contact Section](#contact) and using a communication type of your choice.
+2. You can contact us directly by going to the [Contact Section](#-contact) and using a communication type of your choice.

 ## 🪪 License

-This Project is currently not licensed. <!-- TODO: Add license -->
+⚠️ This Project is currently not licensed. <!-- TODO: Add license --> ⚠️

 ## 📩 Contact

-You can contact us either via this [GitHub Profile](https://github.com/98JoHu) or via E-Mail: jonas.hummel@kit.edu.
+⚠️ You can contact us either via this [GitHub Profile](https://github.com/98JoHu) or via E-Mail: jonas.hummel@kit.edu.
 The full address of the institution which this project stems from is:

 Vincenz-Prießnitz-Str.1
 Gebäude 07.07
 2.OG [TECO]
 76131 Karlsruhe

 Telefon: +49 721 608-41701
 Fax: +49 721 608-41702
-E-Mail: sekretariat@teco.edu
+E-Mail: sekretariat@teco.edu ⚠️